federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 - `/pick_objects` imparts two consecutive goals to the robot and subscribes to the navigation stack;

 - `/add_markers` contains the logic to show and hide markers representing object pick-ups and drop-offs.
-It subscribes to odometry data to synchronise with `/pick_objects` and publishes a marker (to be added manually) to RViz.
+It subscribes to odometry data to synchronise with `/pick_objects` and publishes a marker (manually added) to RViz.

 ## Resources